MLPriyareddy/MLPriyareddy/README.md

 - 💞️ I’m looking to collaborate on Selenuium with Python
 - 📫 How to reach me Sreejareddy.mandapati@gmail.com

-Brief Introduction about Myself: I am Lakshmi Priyanka.I am working as a Software Tester at QualityLogic since November 2020.I would like to Improve my skills in Automation Testing.
-I am intersted in learning Selenium with Python and I also have Basic Knowledge on Tableau and Python Language.If anyone intersted in learning with me, Please Contact me ar Sreejareddy.mandapati@gmail.com.Thank You
+Brief Introduction about Myself:
+I am Lakshmi Priyanka.I am working as a Software Tester at QualityLogic since November 2020.I would like to Improve my skills in Automation Testing.
+I am intersted in learning Selenium with Python and I also have Basic Knowledge on Tableau and Python Language.If anyone intersted in learning with me, Please Contact me at Sreejareddy.mandapati@gmail.com.Thank You